The 3 Types of Online Reputation Management You Need

 - Orwell like monitoring of the Net

-- Contacting bloggers and/or commenting on their blogs in a responsive manner
+- Contacting with bloggers and/or commenting on their blogs in a responsive manner

-- Fixing problems and being outspoken about it
+- Fixing actual problems and being outspoken about it

-While these examples work and are appreciated by the public in he SEO 2.0 they are still not enough to fix your online reputation problems.
+While these examples work and are appreciated by the public in the SEO 2.0 sense they are still not enough to fix your online reputation problems.

 It’s not enough to manage an existing reputation that is in a way independently being forged by others.

-In SEO 2.0 we concentrate on long term reputation building.
+In SEO 2.0 we focus on long term reputation building.
 We react but we also act before issues appear.

 We engage in online practices that shed a positive light on us.
 Thus we build trust and establish credibility.
 Some ORM techniques are:

 - Socializing with experts in an industry